 Provide Indirect Construction Costs and detailed information such as Time-Phased Staffing Plans, Time-Phased Construction Equipment Schedules to be provided and reviewed.
 Temporary Facilities to be estimated based on a Construction Plan and estimates for such things as small tools will be agreed upon based on $/Craft Man-hour.

 Provide in writing all material costs components (i.e. the cost/CY of concrete and the justification of such rate, including price quotes.
 It is understood that in most cases three price quotations (or more) will be received for such estimated costs.
-However, in some cases the such cost may be established from a master supply agreement Consultant may have with a supplier or from Consultant’s own history and “similar to” records, in such instances, Consultant shall review and justify the basis and composition of such cost composition with Consultant..
+However, in some cases such cost may be established from a master supply agreement Consultant may have with a supplier or from Consultant’s own history and “similar to” records.
+In such instances, Consultant shall review and justify the basis and composition of such cost composition with Consultant..
 Such provisions shall also apply to equipment costs in item 4 and subcontractor costs for item 5 below.

 Provide copies of equipment price quotations for each piece of equipment (based on a minimum of three quotations each).
 If telephone quote was used, provide written backup (vendor, date, equipment data and price).